mcodedthis/nft-lottery/README.md

-# Sample Hardhat Project

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.

-Try running some of the following tasks:
+# NFT Lottery

+This project allows you to mint an nft and then users can submit small payments to enter a lottery, when the lottery is ended the nft is distributed to winning user and the losers are refunded

 ```shell
 npx hardhat help